jmmadsen/ai-chat-assistant/README.md

 2. In a terminal window, navigate to the `web-ui` directory and run `npm start`
 3. In another terminal window, navigate to the `openai-api` directory and run `flask --app app run`
 4. Add a `.env` file to the `openai-api` directory
-5. Including the following in your `.env` file (replacing the OPENAI_API_KEY value): ``` OPENAI_API_KEY=xxx
+5. Including the following in your `.env` file in the root directory (replacing the OPENAI_API_KEY value): ``` OPENAI_API_KEY=xxx
 POSTGRES_USER=admin
 POSTGRES_PASSWORD=admin
 POSTGRES_DB=postgres
 POSTGRES_HOST=localhost```
-6. In a third terminal window, run `docker compose -f docker compose -f dc-local-db.yml up` from the root directory to start the database
+6. In a third terminal window, run `docker compose -f dc-local-db.yml up` from the root directory to start the database
 7. Navigate to `localhost:3000` in your browser URL to access the chatbot